BooDoo/fee/Readme.md

 Options:

   -h, --help            output usage information
   -V, --version         output the version number
+  -r, --include-readme  Include a project README
-  -b, --bare      Only add a controller file for a component -R, --no-route  Do not add a route when generating a component -L, --no-latte  Don't include the latte view engine
+  -L, --no-latte        Don't include the latte view engine -b, --bare            Only add a controller file for a component -R, --no-route        Do not add a route when generating a component
 ```

 ## Commands